-4. Scrum :
+4. Scrum:

 Scrum (the name is derived from an activity that occurs during a rugby match) is an agile software development method that was conceived by Jeff Sutherland and his development team in the early 1990s.
+In recent years, further development on the Scrum methods has been performed by Schwaber and Beedle.

-Scrum principles are consistent with the agile manifesto and are used to guide development activities within a process that incorporates the following framework activities:

-requirements, analysis, design, evolution, and delivery.
+Scrum principles are consistent with the agile manifesto and are used to guide development activities within a process that incorporates the following framework activities: requirements, analysis, design, evolution, and delivery.
 Within each framework activity, work tasks occur within a process pattern called a sprint.
 The work conducted within a sprint (the number of sprints required for each framework activity will vary depending on product complexity and size) is adapted to the problem at hand and is defined and often modified in real time by the Scrum team.